-The APPI is implemented by a number of industry- or sector-specific administrative guidelines compiled by governmental ministries.
-As of November 2014, as many as 39 administrative guidelines covering 27 sectors exist.
+At the time of writing, the APPI is implemented by a number of industry- or sector-specific administrative guidelines compiled by governmental ministries.
+As of November 2015, as many as 38 administrative guidelines covering 27 sectors exist.
 Numerous self-regulatory organisations and industry associations have also adopted their own policies or guidelines for the protection of PII.